-Depending on how ambitious you are feeling in your den building – you might like to try and close the gaps between the upright branches on your den by weaving vines or flexible, thinner branches horizontally.
-You can also layer the walls afterwards by filling the gaps with mud, moss, leaves and more branches.
-Remember, don’t break branches off living trees, stick to ones that have fallen naturally.
+Depending on how ambitious you are feeling in your den building, you might like to try and close the gaps between the upright branches on your den by weaving vines or flexible, thinner branches horizontally.
+Alternatively, decide to get messy and layer the walls afterwards by filling the gaps with mud, moss, leaves and more branches.
+Remember don’t break branches off of living trees, stick to ones that have fallen naturally.

 Add home comforts

-You can layer the floor of your den to make it more comfortable or find stumps and logs for seating, add decoration both inside and out.
+You can layer the floor of your den to make it more comfortable.
+Or find stumps and logs for seating.
+Try adding decoration both inside and out.
 Use your imagination and enjoy your new hideaway!